k21971/EvilHack/doc/evilhack-changelog.md

 - Revamp of crowning and fractured altars
 - Fix: burning multiple tiles of grass at once is spammy
 - Revamp wildshape forms, experience level tiers
+- Fix: feedback when casting spells as a Druid, wildshaped into a form with no hands/limbs